Lafayette Fresco Thompson

 He was known as a good defensive infielder and bench jockey.
 Before a game when he was with the Brooklyn Dodgers Waite Hoyt asked Thompson why he was gargling a lot before a game, Thompson said he was getting in shape.
 In 1934 Thompson's tongue cost him a job; when Bill Terry told him to pinch-run, he said "I'd like to, but I just shined my shoes."

 Thompson spent many years as a player, then managed in six different minor league cities.
 After that he became a Dodgers scout in 1942 and 1946-1947.
 He was the Dodgers' farm director from 1949 to 1968.
-In 1968 he became GM of the Dodgers but died only five months later.
+In 1968 he became GM of the now Los Angeles Dodgers but died only five months later.

 Thompson was at Columbia University at the same time as Lou Gehrig.
 He played several years in the minors before leaving Columbia, and came to the majors in 1925.
 After his major league days he continued to play in the minors through 1941, hitting .300 several times.
 Although not a home run hitter in the majors, he had 26 homers for Buffalo in 1926.